-- We have audited the consolidated financial statements of Československá obchodní banka, a. s., and its subsidiaries (or "the Bank") as at 31 December 2012 presented in the annual report of the Bank on pages 60 159 and our audit report dated 22 March 2013 is presented in the annual report of the Bank on pages 58 59.
-We have also audited the separate financial statements of Československá obchodní banka, a. s. (or "the Bank") as at 31 December 2012 presented in the annual report of the Bank on pages 162 254 and our audit report dated 22 March 2013 is presented in the annual report of the Bank on pages 160 161 (both referred to further as "financial statements"). - II.
+- I. We have audited the consolidated financial statements of Československá obchodní banka, a. s., and its subsidiaries (or "the Bank") as at 31 December 2013 presented in the annual report of the Bank on pages 56 155 and our audit report dated 27 March 2014 is presented in the annual report of the Bank on pages 54 55.
+We have also audited the separate financial statements of Československá obchodní banka, a. s. (or "the Bank") as at 31 December 2013 presented in the annual report of the Bank on pages 158 256 and our audit report dated 27 March 2014 is presented in the annual report of the Bank on pages 156 157 (both referred to further as "financial statements"). - II.
 We have also audited the consistency of the annual report with the financial statements described above.
 The management of Československá obchodní banka, a. s. is responsible for the accuracy of the annual report.
 Our responsibility is to express, based on our audit, an opinion on the consistency of the annual report with the financial statements.

 We conducted our audit in accordance with International Standards on Auditing and the related implementation guidance issued by the Chamber of Auditors of the Czech Republic.
 Those standards require that we plan and perform the audit to obtain reasonable assurance as to whether the information presented in the annual report that describes the facts reflected in the financial statements is consistent, in all material respects, with the financial statements.
-We have checked that the accounting information presented in the annual report of the Bank on pages 1 - 55 and 256 - 276 is consistent with that contained in the audited financial statements as at 31 December 2012.
+We have checked that the accounting information presented in the annual report of the Bank on pages 1 - 50 and 258 - 280 is consistent with that contained in the audited financial statements as at 31 December 2013.
 Our work as auditors was confined to checking the annual report with the aforementioned scope and did not include a review of any information other than that drawn from the audited accounting records of the Bank.
 We believe that our audit provides a reasonable basis for our opinion.

-Based on our audit, the accounting information presented in the annual report is consistent, in all material respects, with the financial statements described above.
+In our opinion, the accounting information presented in the annual report is consistent, in all material respects, with the financial statements described above.

 III.
-In addition, we have reviewed the accuracy of the information contained in the report on related parties of Československá obchodní banka, a. s. for the year ended 31 December 2012 presented in the annual report of the Bank on pages 256 - 260.
+In addition, we have reviewed the accuracy of the information contained in the report on related parties of Československá obchodní banka, a. s. for the year ended 31 December 2013 presented in the annual report of the Bank on pages 258 - 263.
+As described in report on related parties, the Company prepared this report in accordance with Commercial Code.
 The management of Československá obchodní banka, a. s. is responsible for the preparation and accuracy of the report on related parties.
 Our responsibility is to issue a report based on our review.